claiye/zcash-analysis-19733/README.md

 Please read this `README.md` from start to finish before attempting the analysis.

+Code is updated by Claire Ye and Chinedu Ojukwu to run on AWS Ubuntu 18.04+.

 # Prerequisites

 - Docker
+~~- At least 3x storage space of the current blockchain~~
-- At least 3x storage space of the current blockchain
+- At least 10x storage space of current blockchain

 # Installation

 - Clone this repository
-- CD into the root of this repository `zcash-empirical-analysis`
+- cd into the root of this repository `zcash-empirical-analysis`

 ## Configuration